 03 of 03

 Paulina knows the food scene in Puerto Rico, as she organized Puerto Rico's first Restaurant Week.
-So I was happy to hear about her latest food venture, Spoon Food Tours.
-Spoon features three different tours.
+We were happy to hear about her latest food venture, Spoon Food Tours.
+Spoon features a few different tours.
 The Old San Juan Walk & Taste is a morning excursion into Old San Juan, where you'll learn about the history, culture, and architecture of the walled city and sample local coffee, pastries, frozen yogurt, and a finale of sangria and fritters.

 Finally, the Gourmet Gastro takes place during the evening and visits some of the best restaurants in the foodie neighborhoods of Santurce and Condado.
 You stop at three outstanding... restaurants where you meal is paired with liquor.